 Etihad Airways’ A380 First Class cabin is the industry’s first-ever single-aisle cabin and there are only nine First Apartments on the plane.
 There are 5 First Apartments on the right side of the cabin (with 2 toilets in the front), while the left side features 4 First Apartments.
 This asymmetry is explained by the fact that the missing 5th First Apartment and lavatories on the left side of the cabin are replaced by The Residence (featuring a private living room, separate en-suite shower room, and a bedroom with a double bed).I have written a full review of my last flight in Etihad First Class Apartment and have taken further pictures on a second trip in Etihad First Class.

-In my humble opinion, for ambience, space, look and style, Etihad is best.
-The Emirates cabin on the A380 is glitzy and full of golds and bright colours which aren’t to my taste, although you can’t argue about the level of luxury offered by Emirates.
+In my humble opinion, for ambiance, space, look, and style, Etihad is best.
+The Emirates cabin on the A380 is glitzy and full of golds and bright colors which aren’t to my taste, although you can’t argue about the level of luxury offered by Emirates.
 The privacy and space is also better on Etihad.
-If you can snag a flight on the new Emirates B777, then you will enjoy a similar level of privacy in these suites to those on Etihad, but it is worth noting that on Etihad, if you travel as a couple you can lower a wall between the suites to enable you to share your experience with a partner.
+If you can snag a flight on the new Emirates B777, then you will enjoy a similar level of privacy in these suites to those on Etihad, but it is worth noting that on Etihad if you travel as a couple you can lower a wall between the suites to enable you to share your experience with a partner.
 This is a major disadvantage when flying Emirates, you are very alone in their new First suites.